"The most beautiful beaches in Latin America."

 Be prepared: most restaurants and hotels DO NOT accept credit cards, but most supermarkets do.

-Taking into account the road is unpaved, dusty and full of humps, the best way to get around is using an
+Taking into account the road is unpaved, dusty and full of humps, the best way to get around is using an atv or a car.

 ATV (a quad), available for rent nearly anywhere in Santa Teresa.
 You can also rent motorcycle and bicycle.